iwasahighwayman/my-white-whale/README.md

 ![De-Biasing ciruit schematic](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-nmos-debias-schematic-20220827.png)

-Alternatively, there are many examples of multivibrators which use more common bipolar junction transistors (BJTs), or for even lower quiescent power consumption, metal oxide semicondutor field effect transistors (MOSFETs):
+Alternatively, there are many examples of multivibrators which use more common bipolar junction transistors (BJTs), or for even lower quiescent power consumption, metal oxide semiconductor field effect transistors (MOSFETs):

 ![N-Channel MOSFET-based multivibrator schematic](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-nmos-multivibrator-schematic-20220827.png)

 Next, in order to drive the "push-pull" or "H-Bridge" LED driver circuit, we need to create a complementing invert of the square wave.
-In fact, we want to gang two of these in series, with the first inverting circuit primarily providing a high input impedence buffer, and then the second inverter being the actual "not" signal of the preceding buffer.
+In fact, we want to gang two of these in series, with the first inverting circuit primarily providing a high input impedance buffer, and then the second inverter being the actual "not" signal of the preceding buffer.

 ![Inverting circuit schematic](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-nmos-inverter-schematic-20220827.png)

 Next, the last circuit in the essential circuits to illuminate the LEDs as "steady-on" is the actual "push-pull" or "H-Bridge" circuit.

-This can be created using a combination of BJTs and MOSFETS:
+This can be created using a combination of BJTs and MOSFETs:

 ![NMOS PNP Push-Pull H-Bridge schematic](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-nmos-pnp-push-pull-h-bridge-schematic-20220827.png)

-Or created using only MOSFETS:
+Or created using only MOSFETs:

 ![NMOS PMOS Push-Pull H-Bridge schematic](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-nmos-pmos-push-pull-h-bridge-schematic-20220827.png)